 More Rainbow Art

 My son also wanted to see what happens when rainbow rain hits the ground.
-So we taped a long roll of white paper to the table and let the paint drop from the brush and splash it where it will.
+So we taped a long roll of white paper to the table and let the paint drip from the brush and splash it where it will.
 We splashed some plain water too.

-Discuss how different movement produces different splashes.
-And that color splashes are more visible than water splashes.
 You can also use this opportunity to discuss the shape of raindrops.
 Virtually every children’s book represents raindrops as tear-shaped, but it’s wrong.
 Small raindrops (1mm) are round like a circle, larger raindrops (2-3mm) are like hamburger buns, and largest raindrops (more than 3mm) are more of a parachute shape.
 The shape of the raindrop is determined by the interplay of raindrop surface tension and the pressure of the air pushing up against the bottom of the raindrop as it falls.
 If you want to understand this better, Water Science School website is great.
 (I can not wait for my kids to be old enough to discuss Cloud Microphysics with them!).